clux/probes/content/2006-08-09-vault-of-therayne.md

 {{ img(src="/imgs/therayne/overview4.jpg") }}
 {{ img(src="/imgs/therayne/dodecagon-diagram.gif") }}

-Solution from mathematica $B,E,F,G,I,J,K,N,O$

-Solution received from developer: $B,C,D,E,G,K,P$
+Derived solution: $B,E,F,G,I,J,K,N,O$

+Developer solution: $B,C,D,E,G,K,P$

+Pick one, and press each node once in any order.

 ## Method
 Every block must be inverted an odd number of times, and since inverting twice is the same as not doing anything, these operations are equivalent to addition mod 2.